Once Upon A Child logo

 Pros

-Total system size of 430 outlets is well above typical for Children's Services (top 5%), providing scale, brand recognition, and a larger pool of franchisee peers to learn from.
+A large system of 430 outlets - all franchised - is very big for Children's Services (top 5%), giving you brand recognition, a long operating track record, and more peer operators to learn from.

 Cons